 Like other cheap guitar pedals on this list, it comes out at a very cheap price tag and is well worth the value.
 The pedal has a warm gain that you can use to influence the pedal’s tone.

-The pedal was introduced in 1978 and has become a favorite among players due to its smooth sustain aggressive and bold attack and tone.
+The pedal was introduced in 1978 and has become a favorite among players due to its smooth sustained aggressive and bold attack and tone.
+This device will be great for just about any rock genre.

 Overall, the Boss DS-1 Distortion pedal is a classic and tried-and-true option that you can’t go wrong with.